riascho/TypeScriptAddressToMap/README.md

 This project is a simple web application that allows users to enter an address, search for it using the Google Maps API, and display the location on a map with a marker.
 The application is built using `TypeScript` and bundled with `Webpack`.

-Built for the [Unterstanding Typescript Course](https://www.udemy.com/course/understanding-typescript) on Udemy.
+Built for the [Understanding Typescript Course](https://www.udemy.com/course/understanding-typescript) on Udemy.

 ![Demo](<CleanShot 2024-10-23 at 20.11.42.gif>)